 I have been to Charleston, South Carolina three times now, and with each visit I fall more in love with The Holy City.
-It lives up to its charming reputation; seeped in history and filled to the brim with beautiful details.
+It lives up to its charming rap; seeped in history and filled to the brim with beautiful details.
 I am never not enamored with all of the colorful facades, flower-filled window boxes, and the Southern hospitality that the city itself seems to exude.

 Below you’ll find my “hit list” of where to stay, eat, and shop, and some suggestions as to what else you can do while you are there.